Chart Color Schemes

 Employment conditions in Hawthorndene rank among the top 10% of areas assessed nationally

-Hawthorndene has a highly educated workforce with well-represented essential services sectors.
-The unemployment rate is 1.1%, with an estimated employment growth of 2.7% over the past year, according to AreaSearch's aggregation of statistical area data.
+Hawthorndene has an educated workforce with prominent representation in essential services sectors.
+Its unemployment rate is 1.0% and it experienced a 3.9% employment growth over the past year, according to AreaSearch's statistical area data aggregation.

 Frequently Asked Questions - Employment